GioCura/Frontend-Mentor-Projects/Newbie/Ping-Coming-Soon-Page/README.md

 }
 ```

+However, this feature is not adopted by Firefox as of this commit.
+So, I opted to add an invalid class to `.hero__details`.

 - I noticed that I was much quicker in deciding upon a responsive layout for this on small screens.

 ### Continued development